Binangonan: Japanese occupation

-Period of independence
+Philippine independence

 Binangonan was liberated from the Japanese forces on February 25, 1945, the feast day of the patroness of the town, Santa Ursula.
 The Japanese' plan to burn the town was prevented by the timely arrival of American forces on the eve of the feast day.
 The local guerillas, with Major Ceñido deploying his men in Bunot Mountain, prevented the escape of Japanese forces.
 The Japanese peacefully retreated and pulled their forces out.

-The liberation was quite peaceful for no fighting ever took place.
-It was also a glorious celebration as barrio folks rode on top of tanks and jeepneys with the soldiers of the combined Filipinos and Americans.
-People lined along the streets, jumping with glee, weeping tears of joy while shouting "Victory".

-The American and Filipino military commander instructed the guerillas led by Major Ceñido to set up temporary headquarters in poblacion and to do surveillance work.
+After celebrations by residents, the American and Filipino military commander instructed the guerillas led by Major Ceñido to set up temporary headquarters in poblacion and to do surveillance work.
 When the combined Filipino and American troops proceeded to Angono, they left the command under the local Military Police, composed of all units in Binangonan.

 Napoleon Antazo, the town commander of the Hunters ROTC guerillas, was appointed mayor through the orders of the 43rd Infantry Division of the U.S. Army.
 Next to be appointed town mayor from 1945 to 1946 was Casimiro Ynares Sr., son of Don Jose Ynares.
 When the Philippines became a Republic in 1946, the municipal government was allowed greater autonomy.

-Post-war accomplishments 1946-1951
+Post-war accomplishments

-The first mayor after World War II was Dr. Jose Pacis.
-Among his accomplishments were as follows.
+The first mayor after World War II was Jose Pacis from 1946 to 1951.
+Among his accomplishments were as follows: